pradyumnabits/distr-comp-assignment1/README.md

 # Distributed Computing - Assignment1
 Understanding of distributed system using client server paradigm.

-This example demonstrates a simple distributed computing scenario using python and FastAPI.
+This example demonstrates a simple distributed computing scenario using python.

 ## Set the environment
 1. Open a terminal.